MathisLeRoyNivot/HarryPotter-NodeJS-API/README.md

 ## Setup the mongodb connection
 In order to setup a mongodb connection, you need to create a file privateurl.js, inside the folder db.
-In this file, you need to paste the following:
+In this file, you need to paste the following :
 ```Javascript
 let privateurl = 'url';